vohi/minicoin/minicoin/README.md

 For disk images, the URLs under the `disks` key will be attempted.

+## Default provisioning and file sharing

+Default rules are defined in the `settings` section of the `boxes.yml` files.

+Unless folder-sharing is disabled, the minicoin directory with the Vagrantfile will be shared with the guest as a folder `/minicoin`; the home directory of the current user (or whatever the `home_share` attribute specifies) will be shared with the guest as a folder `host` (`/home/host` on Linux, `C:\Users\host` on Windows, `/Users/host` on Mac guests).

+Folder sharing can be disabled for each box by setting the `shared_folders` attribute to `disabled`; the global `home_share` setting can be set to something else than `~`, or to `disabled` to only share the minicoin folder.

+On cloud-hosted VMs, folder-sharing should be disabled.
+Use the `mutagen` role instead.

-# Provisioning
+# Roles

-Provisioning is executed when the machine is booted up for the first time via
+Roles define what provisioning steps are executed when the machine is booted up for the first time via

 `$ minicoin up machine`

-or when provisioning is explicitly executed using
+or when provisioning is explicitly run using

 `$ minicoin provision machine`